brotkrueml/typo3-matomo-widgets/Documentation/Installation/Index.rst

 .. note::

-   The extension supports TYPO3 v10 LTS and TYPO3 v11 LTS.
+   The extension in version |version| supports TYPO3 v10 LTS and TYPO3 v11 LTS
+   and requires at least PHP 7.3.
+Use version 1.4 for support with PHP 7.2.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type::